CDFER/Kea-CO2/README.md

  - Lights up a strip of WS2812B Addressable RGB LEDs to display a scale of the ambient CO2 level
  - CO2 data is from a Sensirion SCD40
  - The LEDs are adjusted depending on the ambient Light
- - There is also a webserver which displays graphs of CO2, Humidity and Temperature while also providing a csv download for that data

 ## ✌️ Other